elek/flekszible/README.md

 # fle[ksz]ible

-Flekszible is a Kubernetes resource manager.
-It helps to manage your kubernetes resourc files before the deployment.
+Flekszible is a Kubernetes configuration/manifest manager.
+It helps to manage your kubernetes yaml files before the deployment.

  * It is similar to Helm:
    * but it's more flexible: you can modify any part of the source kubernetes resources